DSCR Calculator

 Gross Rental IncomeTotal annual rent from all units before any deductionsRent roll, T-12 operating statement, broker OM

-Vacancy RateExpected percentage of units unoccupied or not paying rentHistorical T-12, CoStar, market comp surveys
+Vacancy RateExpected percentage of units unoccupied or not paying rentHistorical T-12, local market data, market comp surveys

 Other IncomeLaundry, parking, storage, pet fees, utility reimbursementsT-12 statement, lease addenda